SohamBorate/Periodic-Table/README.md

 ***

-Maybe I'll add more later on, answer the group and period of a specific element.
+Maybe I'll add more later on, like answer the group and period of a specific element.